-At December 31, 2022 and 2021, the Society had construction in progress of \$96,200 and \$96,200, respectively, for the Erie Mining/County Built on Iron Exhibit.
-Depreciation of furniture, equipment and exhibits is computed using the straight-line method over estimated useful lives of three to ten years.
+At December 31, 2023 and 2022, the Society had construction in progress of \$96,200, for the Erie Mining Fixed Exhibit and the Joe Gomer Project.
+Depreciation of furniture and equipment is computed using the straight-line method over estimated useful lives of three to ten years.
 Depreciation of leasehold improvements is computed using the straight-line method over fifteen years.
-Depreciation expense was \$50,443 and \$82,380 for the years ended December 31, 2022 and 2021.
+Depreciation expense was \$21,930 and \$50,443 for the years ended December 31, 2023 and 2022.